 Bubblegum Haze, 2016

-Factory raised and domesticated animals have become mechanical in a sense that humans have stripped away their identity to then be coated with new meaning and a new value of life.
-Bubblegum Haze aims to reflect upon our own constructed belief system on how ideologies that are so entrenched within our society essentially become invisible and forgotten.
-These concealed actions based on false principles leads to a blind world of followers who mimic one another while seeking approval of normalization.
-The waves of writing found in the background are delivered from twenty-two different animal right activists and their own personal childhood memory in relation to the animals we consume.
+Bubblegum Haze aims to reflect upon our constructed belief system and shines a light on how ideologies and their consequences may be so entrenched in our society that speciesism, the assumption of human superiority leading to the exploitation of animals, essentially becomes invisible and forgotten.
+These concealed actions based on false and outdated principles result in a world of blind followers who mimic one another while seeking normalization.
+Shown in the image above are waves of writing delivered from twenty-two different animal rights activists describing their childhood memory about the animals that are commonly consumed.